yyu233/StudyNote/Linux/Makefile.md

   -include *.mk  #ignore errors for file not exists or cannot be remade
 ```

-Make search for implicit rule for each target without receipe.
+Make search for implicit rule for each target without recipe.
 Explicit rule does not influence implict rule search.
 For example:
 ```
   foo.o: foo.p